teckcamp/teckcamp.github.io/our-partners.md

 <div><br><br></div>

-Please [email us](mailto:teckcamp@tecknuovo.com?Subject= I want to become a Teck Camp meetup partner!) if you would like to become a meetup partner too!
+Please [email us](mailto:teckcamp@tecknuovo.com?Subject= I want to become a Teck Camp event partner!) if you would like to become an event partner too!

 <div><br><br></div>